natelewis/pi-led-matrix/README.md

  |_| |_| |_|
 ```

-1. Attach power to every other strip in parallel
+1. Attach 5V power from the PSU to top of each strip in parallel

 2. Connect GPIO 18 of the RPi4 to the green LED wire